newDINO/xvk_droid/README.md

 1. for convenience
 2. GLFW load `libvulkan.so.1` rather than libvulkan.so.
 We need to create an additional `libvulkan.so.1` for programs using GLFW to work.

-To run program using the `libvulkan.so` provided by this project.
+To run program using the xvk_droid.
 Run
 ```
 LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH program_name
 ```